sfuosdev/Website/documentation.md

 #### Executive application

-The general question such as full name, SFU email, etc
+The general question such as full name, SFU email, etc are required to input.
+This section can be edit in `ExecutiveForm.tsx` in `src/components` folder.

+`ExecutiveForm.tsx` contains the common questions such as asking full name, major, email, etc.

+Team-based questions can be found in `src/components/forms` folder.